Edward Wiley Ray: Appointment to US Copyright Tribunal

 In October, 1981, Ray was appointed by President Ronald Reagan, and confirmed by the US senate, to serve as a US Commissioner on the US Copyright Royalty Tribunal (CRT), for the unexpired term of a commissioner who resigned.
-Then on September, 1982, President Reagan nominated Ray for the second for a full term of seven years as a Commissioner on the CRT.
+Then in September 1982, President Reagan nominated Ray for the second for a full term of seven years as a Commissioner on the CRT.